 The next day he gave his best friend his Stratocaster and amp.
 He also gave his best friend's girlfriend his entire record collection, feeling he would never listen to those disks again.
 (That one still smarts).
 It also brought a trip to the local music store to buy a Chieftains record and a tin whistle.

 Shortly after this Hibernian epiphany began exploring the techniques of open tunings for guitar under the tutelage of the legendary acoustic guitarist Bill Shute.
-Different tunings allowed him to play diverse styles; from the blues he cut his teeth on to Baroque instrumentals using complex finger styles.
+Different tunings allowed him to play diverse styles; from the blues he cut his teeth on to Baroque instrumentals.

 Tommy worked hard to master his new hobby.
 But he soon realized that music was more than a pastime; it was a passion.
 He constantly practiced to learn the fundamentals, taking instruction from a 6 record home guitar course put out by Kenny Rogers, of all people!.
 The family would groan every time he played those lessons on the stereo.
 It usually went like this: